 Age-specific rates are calculated by dividing the number of events (for example, deaths) in each specified age group, by the total population at risk of the event in the same age group.
 Where age-specific rates are reported they are expressed per 100,000 population.

-Age-standardised rates enable comparisons between populations that have different age structures and over time as the age structure of the population of interest may change.
+Age-standardised rates are incidence rates that enable comparisons between populations that have different age structures and over time as the age structure of the population of interest may change.
 This effectively removes the influence of the age structure on the summary rate—it is the overall death rate that would have prevailed in the standard population if it had experienced at each age the death rates of the population under study.

 Direct standardisation was used in this report.
 To calculate age-standardised rates, age-specific rates (grouped in 5-year intervals) were multiplied against a standard population.
 Directly age-standardised rates were adjusted using the current Australian standard population (that is, the non-recast Australian estimated resident population (ERP) as at 30 June 2001).

 Rates are expressed as per 100,000 per population years.